theforeman/foreman_docker/README.md

 ## How to contribute?

 Generally, follow the [Foreman guidelines](http://theforeman.org/contribute.html).
 For code-related contributions, fork this project and send a pull request with all changes.
 Some things to keep in mind:
+* Code from the master branch can contain features only present in [Fog's](http://github.com/fog/fog) master branch, we commit to wait for the next Fog release to put that code in a foreman-docker release.
 * [Follow the rules](http://theforeman.org/contribute.html#SubmitPatches) about commit message style and create a Redmine issue.
 Doing this right will help reviewers to get your contribution merged faster.
 * [Rubocop](https://github.com/bbatsov/rubocop) will analyze your code, you can run it locally with `rake rubocop`.
 * All of our pull requests run the full test suite in our [Jenkins CI system](http://ci.theforeman.org/).
 Please include tests in your pull requests for any additions or changes in functionality